michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0030.md

 ### Definition
 - adj: characterized by unrest or disorder or insubordination
 ### Family
+- disruptive: disruptively+
-disruptive: disruptively+;disrupt: disrupted, disrupting, disruption, disruptive, disrupts;disruption: disruptions
+- disrupt: disrupted, disrupting, disruption, disruptive, disrupts
+- disruption: disruptions
 ### Examples
 - This season, he was team’s most disruptive lineman.
 - “It’s better to acquire disruptive technology than to be disrupted by that technology.”